 Tips On Buying Meat

-"Knowing a good butcher is more important than knowing a good broker."
+"Tis better to befriend a butcher than a broker."
 Meathead

 Lean in and I'll tell you the most important secret to eating well: Get to know your butcher.

 That's my favorite butcher at right wearing an AmazingRibs.com cap, Dario Cecchini in his 200-year-old butcher shop in Panzano-in-Chianti in Italy.
 OK, I don't see him often, but I do know the head butchers at all three groceries near me, and they know me, too.

 In my blue-collar neighborhood in a suburb just west of Chicago there used to be many butcher shops.
 The big grocery stores and the big department stores that carry meat, like Walmart and Target, have put them all out of business.
 In the past decade I have lost two great butcher/craftsmen, put out of business by the big box stores.
 The small independant neighborhood butcher is almost extinct in the US.